In the next hour, 3 children will reach out to us with suicidal thoughts and feelings.

 We've agreed to stick to a strict set of codes and a fundraising promise, which means we treat our supporters and donors with respect, fairness and honesty and we are always clear about how we raise money.

-During 2018/19 we spent over £89 million on services and activities to make children and young people safer.
+In 2020/21 we spent £83.3 million (77.2%) on services and activities to make children and young people safer.
 This includes working with children and families, our helplines, schools service and child protection and awareness campaigns like PANTS.
+Read our Annual Report.

 Names and identifying features have been changed to protect identity.
 Photographs have been posed by models.